diegoparrilla/slate/source/index.html.md

 # IP Check

-Apility.io tracks multiple abuse blacklists and consolidates them in a single database you can look up with our minimalist API.
+Apility.io tracks multiple abuse blocklists and consolidates them in a single database you can look up with our minimalist API.

-## Check if an IP belongs to any abusers' blacklist
+## Check if an IP belongs to any abusers' blocklist

 ```shell
 $ curl -i -H "X-Auth-Token: UUID" -X GET "https://api.apility.net/badip/<IP>"